mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 # How to become a data scientist

 I'm a big fan of context and case studies.

-So in uncovering how to become a data scientist, I took a specific domain: Finance.
+So in uncovering how to become a data scientist, I analyzed a specific domain: Finance.
 One that I'm very familiar with.

 But don't worry - if you are not a financial person, the process for creating business value is the same for other domains.